August 3-6, 2015

 Our 2015 four-day intensive summer workshop will focus on the social, economic, and political factors involved in the growth of global human migration during the 20th and 21st centuries.
 Highlighted by the transatlantic migrations of the late 19th and early 20th centuries and continuing with the burst of population movement after 1945, human migration in the contemporary era has an inherently global nature.
 The movement of people across borders continues to reshape the political, cultural, economic and social spheres of nations throughout every world region, while creating new transnational communities and interdependencies between previously disparate peoples and states.
 Geared toward middle school, high school, and community college educators in the humanities and social sciences (but open to educators in all subjects), this workshop will feature presentations by scholars and experts in the study of human migration, as well as an introduction to relevant classroom resources

 In order to support deep conversations around curriculum and pedagogy in addition to content, we have partnered this year with Project Zero, a research group based at the Harvard Graduate School of Education.
 Guided by their mission to understand and enhance high-level thinking and learning across disciplines and cultures in our nation’s schools, Project Zero will help to provide the pedagogical underpinning to this year’s workshop, drawing upon their diverse research initiatives, including “Teaching for Understanding,” “Making Thinking Visible,” and “Educating for Global Competence.”
-A syllabus for the program will be available in late April 2015.
+A syllabus for the program will be available in April.

 This four-day workshop will take place on Harvard’s campus in Cambridge, MA and the cost of participation is $50.